influxdata/k8s-kapacitor-autoscale/README.md

 You may have noticed that new nodes are not immediately added once a new threshold is crossed.
 This is because we have instructed Kapacitor to only increase the number of replicas at most once per minute.
 This is so that we give the new nodes that have been added a chance to warm up and for the cluster as a whole to stabilize.
-Typically you would set this value to however long is takes a new pods to get up and running.
+Typically you would set this value to however long it takes new pods to get up and running.
 In our simple example the app can start up much faster because it does so little.
-Feel free to play with the cooldown settings to see how it reacts.
+Feel free to play with the [cooldown](https://github.com/influxdata/k8s-kapacitor-autoscale/blob/master/autoscale.tick#L5) [settings](https://github.com/influxdata/k8s-kapacitor-autoscale/blob/master/autoscale.tick#L8) to see how it reacts.

 ## What next?

 At this point you should be familiar with the basics of autoscaling a simple app using Kapacitor.
-For more information and details on this process have a look at the [docs](https://docs.influxdata.com/kapacitor/v1.1/nodes/k8s_autoscale_node/)
+For more information and details on this process have a look at the [docs](https://docs.influxdata.com/kapacitor/v1.1/nodes/k8s_autoscale_node/).

 ## Why not just use an HPA?

-Kubernetes already comes with a [horizontal pod autoscaler](http://kubernetes.io/docs/user-guide/horizontal-pod-autoscaling/) (HPA), why use Kapacitor?
+Kubernetes already comes with a [horizontal pod autoscaler](http://kubernetes.io/docs/user-guide/horizontal-pod-autoscaling/) (HPA), so why use Kapacitor, which is strongly based on the HPA?
-First, off the HPA was the basis for how the autoscaler was implemented in Kapacitor.
-Currently the HPA can only scale based off memory/cpu usage metrics or using custom metrics which must be defined via cAdvisor specific definitions.
+Currently, the HPA can only scale based on memory or cpu usage metrics, or by using custom metrics which must be defined via cAdvisor-specific definitions.

-By using Kapacitor you have access to a much richer set of data.
+By using Kapacitor you have access to a much richer set of data from which to trigger autoscaling.
-You can scale based off a combination of different metrics, aggregations of over multiple metrics, use historical traffic data or anything else you can dream up using TICKscripts.
+You can scale based on a combination of metrics, aggregations over multiple metrics, historical traffic data, or anything else you can code in a TICKscript.
-This allows you to clearly define exactly what formula is being used for autoscaling, with visibility into each step of that processes.
+This allows you to clearly define exactly what formula is being used for autoscaling, with visibility into each step of that process.